lmonsalve22/Learning-to-Code/readme.md

 ## Description

-- This is a repository that covers all my journey as a programmer, saving all the content that use to learn about this awesome world.
+- This is a repository that covers all my journey as a programmer, saving all the content that I use to learn about this awesome world.
 - Feel free to use this code as better you consider.

 ## Content